-NBQ's loan loss reserves/problem loans was 54% as of the end of December 2022, down from 61% as of year-end 2018 and significantly lower than its peers, reducing the bank's additional buffers to absorb potential losses.
-The bank's accumulated loan loss reserves declined in 2020, as problem loan formation continued while the bank's cost of risk (loan loss provisions/gross loans) remained similar to pre-pandemic levels (at 1.2% in 2020 versus 1.1% in 2018-2019).
-The bank's cost of risk was at a low 0.34% in 2022, down also from pre-pandemic levels, as the operating environment recovered in the UAE.
+NBQ's loan loss reserves/problem loans was 50% at end September 2023, down from 61% as of year-end 2018 and significantly lower than its peers, reducing the bank's additional buffers to absorb potential losses.
+The bank's reported cost of risk was at 83 basis points (bps) in the first nine months of 2023, broadly in line with pre-pandemic levels.